arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 Example 2.
 A client connects, sees no SASL method it recognises, and issues a LOGIN command.

-S: * OK [CAPABILITY IMAP4rev1] example2<br>
+S: * OK [CAPABILITY IMAP4rev2] example2<br>
 C: 2 LOGIN "arnt" "trondheim"

-The server sees that the password is correct, knows that it and its JMAP alter ego the same password database, and issues JNAPACCESS response code:
+The server sees that the password is correct, knows that it and its JMAP alter ego the same password database, and issues JMAPACCESS response code:

 S: 2 OK [JMAPACCESS "https://example.com/.s/[jmap]"] done